(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Many dogs suffer from a combination of "oily" and "dry" seborrhea.

-Besides the typical signs of scaliness, your dog may show some of these symptoms:
+Besides the typical signs of scaliness (dandruff), your dog may show some of these symptoms:

 Secondary seborrhea can be cured by tackling the underlying cause and controlling the symptoms of the skin condition.

-Primary seborrhea is very difficult to cure; it can only be controlled.
+Primary seborrhea is almost impossible to cure - it can only be controlled.

 To manage the symptoms of canine seborrhea, medicated shampoos and coat conditioners are used.
 In addition, topical steroid and antibiotic preparations are used.

-The shampoos must be selected according to the type of seborrhea (oily or dry) from which the dog is suffering.
+You need to choose which shampoo is suitable for your dog according to the type of seborrhea (oily or dry) that the dog has.

-It is recommended that the hair surrounding the affected area be clipped or shaved so that the shampoo can get to the skin easier.
+The hair surrounding the affected area should be clipped or shaved so that the shampoo can get to the skin easier.

 From a holistic point of view, seborrhea, like all other types of skin disorders, has a close relationship with a dog's diet and the immune system of the dog.

-If a dog is fed natural, wholesome food and has a strong immune system, she is less likely to develop skin disorders such as seborrhea.
+If a dog is fed natural, wholesome foods and has a strong immune system, she is less likely to develop skin disorders such as seborrhea.

-With that in mind, if you have a dog with canine seborrhea, you should pay attention to the following:
+With that in mind, if you have a dog with canine seborrhea, try the following home remedies:

-Your dog should be fed natural, nutritious, well-balanced food.
-Natural supplements such as fatty acids, digestive enzymes, and vitamins (in particular, vitamins A, C, and E) should be given.
+Also consider giving your dog natural supplements such as fatty acids, digestive enzymes, and vitamins (in particular, vitamins A, C, and E).

-It contains enzymes, vitamins, kelp, and minerals needed to maintain your dog's healthy skin and glossy coat.
+It contains enzymes, probiotics, vitamins, and minerals needed to maintain your dog's healthy skin and glossy coat.